meteor-useraccounts/meteor/packages/accounts-base/API.md

-Add a `Meteor.validateLoginAttempt` handler that checks whether the connection's 'create identity' flag is set and, if it is, upserts a document into the `Identity.identities` collection corresponding to the service property used to login, associates the identity with the current connection, and throws a `Meteor.Error('identity-upserted')` error.
+Add a `Meteor.validateLoginAttempt` handler that checks whether the connection's 'create identity' flag is set and, if it is, upserts a document into the `Identity.identities` collection corresponding to the service property used to login, associates the identity with the current connection, and throws a `Meteor.Error('identity-established')` error.

-Add a `Meteor.validateNewUser` handler that checks whether the connection's 'create identity' flag is set and the user document has a `services` property and, if it so, upserts a document into the `Identity.identities` collection corresponding to the first (and typically only) service, associates the identity with the current connection, and throws a `Meteor.Error('identity-upserted')` error.
+Add a `Meteor.validateNewUser` handler that checks whether the connection's 'create identity' flag is set and the user document has a `services` property and, if it so, upserts a document into the `Identity.identities` collection corresponding to the first (and typically only) service, associates the identity with the current connection, and throws a `Meteor.Error('identity-established')` error.

 ### Miscellaneous